Pennsylvania Unemployment Benefits

 - If the applicant has voluntarily resigned from the job without a compelling reason

 - If the applicant was removed from the organization due to misconduct or drug abuse

 - If the applicant participated in stoppage of work in the form of strikes and protests.
 (This disqualification does not apply to a lock-out)

 The concerned department will call the applicants and their previous employers to determine the cause of separation.
-In the event of a mismatch in the reason provided by the applicant and his/her employer, it may lead to disqualification of the application.
+In the event of a mismatch in the reason provided by the applicant and his or her employer, it may lead to disqualification of the application.

-If an applicant must remain eligible for UI, it’s then important that he/she regularly seeks new job opportunities.
+If an applicant must remain eligible for PA unemployment benefits, it’s then important that he or she regularly seeks new job opportunities.
 Since UI is meant to help between jobs, it is vital that the applicant meets the specific job requirements.